 Malawi and Tanzania are parties to the ICJ Statute by virtue of their UN Charter ratification.
-Article 36 of the Statute and the Vienna Convention allows states, without first exhausting diplomatic negotiations, to refer cases involving treaty interpretation to the Court.61
+Article 36 of the Statute of the ICJ and the Vienna Convention allows states, without exhausting diplomatic negotiations, to refer cases involving treaty interpretation to the Court.
+However, the Statute also requires parties to accept the jurisdiction of the Court "in relation to any other state accepting the same obligation".
+As such, the jurisdiction of the court is not automatic.
+This is problematic in this circumstance, as Tanzania has not filed an Article 36(2) declaration accepting jurisdiction.
+For the reasons set out below, Tanzania appears unlikely to resile from this stance.

-Three ICJ options are available to states.
+In the event of such declaration, three ICJ options are available to disputing states.
 The first is ordinary ICJ adjudication.
-The second is the referral of a dispute to a Court Chamber for arbitration while still benefitting form 'unrivaled' ICJ authortiy.62 The third option is to open proceedings to all states party to the Statute.
+The second is the referral of a dispute to a Court Chamber for arbitration, while still benefitting form 'unrivaled' ICJ authortiy.
+Finally, the third option is to open proceedings to all states party to the Statute.